imdanieljiang/IntelligentVoiceAssistant/README.md

 # IntelligentVoiceAssistant

-## A simple project of an intelligent voice assistant (like Google Assitant or Amazon's Alexa)
+## A simple project of an intelligent voice assistant (like Google Assistant or Amazon Alexa)

 ### Please install the required dependencies in the requirements.txt file